SpeciesFileGroup/taxonworks_doc/docs/guide/import.md

 `subgenus` |
 `specificEpithet` |  REQUIRED
 `infraspecificEpithet` |
-`taxonRank` | RREQUIRED - Family, Genus, Tribe, Subtribe, Species, etc (not case sensitive) `scientificNameAuthorship` | REQUIRED* - Must provide IF you want to match on existing names in the db (and same format) `originalNameUsageID` | REQUIRED - Column must be present.
+`taxonRank` | REQUIRED - Family, Genus, Tribe, Subtribe, Species, etc (not case sensitive) `scientificNameAuthorship` | REQUIRED* - Must provide IF you want to match on existing names in the db (and same format) `originalNameUsageID` | REQUIRED - Column must be present.
 IF all cells empty, software will populate them with taxonID at `Staging` step
 `nomenclaturalCode` | ICZN, ICN - This can be selected in the importer; does not have to be in the spreadsheet